NOALVO/javascript-unwind/README.md

 # javascript-unwind
-A very simple native function for unwinding acollection by aproperty, like MongoDB's [`$unwind`](https://docs.mongodb.com/manual/reference/operator/aggregation/unwind/) function.
+A very simple native function for unwinding a collection by a property, like MongoDB's [`$unwind`](https://docs.mongodb.com/manual/reference/operator/aggregation/unwind/) function.

 Current version: `1.1.0`